Elevation: 7,664 ft

 This peak is not in the book.
 Published November 2019

 Cotton Ridge is one of the many named ridges in the South Hills.
-It is sandwiched between Freds Mound to the east and the long Northwest Ridge of Trapper Peak to the west.
+It is sandwiched between Freds Mound to the east and the long northwest ridge of Trapper Peak to the west.
 The summit offers a nice view to the north.
-Cotton Ridge itself is over 3 miles in length.
+Cotton Ridge itself is over three miles in length.
 USGS Trapper Peak

 Southeast Ridge, Class 2

 Follow FSR-591 to its terminus at a junction with FSR-532.
-Go L/SW on FSR-532 and follow it to a junction with FSR-172 (just after crossing a cattle guard).
-Follow FSR-172 W then NW for almost 1-1/2 miles to reach the base of the South Ridge of Cotton Ridge just after passing an obvious saddle.
+Go left/southwest onto FSR-532 and follow it to a junction with FSR-172 (just after crossing a cattle guard).
+Follow FSR-172 west then northwest for almost 1-1/2 miles to reach the base of the south ridge of Cotton Ridge just after passing an obvious saddle.
 The road descends 140 feet to reach this saddle.

 Stay on FSR-172 until you pass the thick aspen forest and thick brush near the road.
-Leave the road and scramble up a steep scrub slope northward to quickly reach the rounded ridge.
-Follow the ridge NW up to the summit area.
+Leave the road and scramble north up a steep scrub slope to quickly reach the rounded ridge.
+Follow the ridge northwest up to the summit area.
 Thankfully, the sagebrush shortens as you gain elevation here.
-The final ridge section follows the L/W side of a fence row.
+The final ridge section follows the left/west side of a fence row.
 The summit high point has a cairn and is located just past the corner of the fence row.